 When you want to start a private conversation on LinkedIn, you can use regular messages or InMails.
 If you’re not sure which one to use, here’s some help.
 InMails lets you message someone on LinkedIn without connecting with them first.
 Regular messages can only be sent to people you’re already connected with.
-Remember that InMails are only for LinkedIn Premium members and cost money.
+Remember that InMails is only for LinkedIn Premium members and costs money.

 LinkedIn InMail vs Messages: Let’s talk about the differences